mrapp-ke/MLRL-Boomer/doc/quickstart/testbed.rst

 .. code-block:: text

-   boomer --data-dir /path/to/datasets/ --dataset name
+   boomer --data-dir /path/to/datasets/ --dataset dataset-name

 Both arguments that are included in the above command are mandatory: